-Because there’s always going to be more successful people than me, but as long as I’m getting better at my craft with every project I do, that’s fine by me.
+Because there’s always going to be more successful people than me.
+But as long as I’m getting better at my craft with each project I do, that’s fine by me.

 In fact, it’s more than fine — it’s positively dandy.

 Other copywriters aren’t my competition, and I don’t aspire to be like them, or even as successful as them.
 These are people to learn from, to get inspired by, but I don’t get hung up on trying to emulate them.